cwilliams145/nmos-grouping/best-practice-natural-grouping.md

 For example, a Node that corresponds to a camera might have a Natural Group called "Camera", and there are three Senders within this Natural Group, with Roles "Video", "Audio 1" and "Audio 2".

-In this Best Common Practice, Nodes add a `grouphint` tag to the JSON representation of each member of a Natural Groups.
+In this Best Current Practice, Nodes add a `grouphint` tag to the JSON representation of each member of a Natural Groups.
 The details are specified in the [NMOS Parameter Registers][NPR], specifically [here][NPR-TAGS-GROUPHINT].

 In some cases a group may be defined by a user or automation system rather than by the Node itself;